robopatrol/robopatrol/docs/launch.md

 ![Launch Files](ros-launch.jpg)

-Inside a Docker image all of the necessary build commands are executed during image creation.
+Inside a Docker image all of the necessary build commands are executed during image creation (mainly catkin setup and build).
 When an image is launched, something like this is executed:

 ```shell
 source $robopatrol_ws/devel/setup.bash && roslaunch robopatrol simulation.launch gui:=false